Active Recall: The #1 Study Technique for Board Exams

 Checking the answer before forming one.
 The most common QBank error.
 The moment you scan the choices before committing to your own reasoning, you have bypassed the retrieval event that makes the question worth doing.

-How QuantaPrep Makes Every Question an Active Recall Event
+How QuantaPrep Structures Every Question Around Retrieval

 Sources